 Dr. Ratner and her team hypothesize that Stat3 inhibition using a Stat3 Antisense RNA will prevent tumor formation.
 Already, the inhibitor, AZD 9150 / ISIS 481464 has shown efficacy in multiple myeloma and is in Phase1/1b trials in other cancers.
 This project will identify methods to prevent neurofibroma formation.
 The impact of this project could allow for the rapid translation of early intervention to human patients.

 Narrative: Read about the project’s background, goals, specific aims, methods, results and impact (auspices of Dr. Nancy Ratner, Nancy.Ratner@cchmc.org)

-The goals of this project are to establish a biorepository of tissue and serum from NF1 patients with PN and MPNST and increase accessibility of these tissues to the research community through a collaboration with the CTF tissue repository.
+The goals of this project include: 1) To establish a biorepository of tissue, buffy coat, plasma and serum from patients with NF1 who are undergoing surgical removal of a lesion including a cutaneous neurofibroma, an atypical neurofibroma, a diffuse infiltrating neurofibroma, a plexiform neurofibroma, or an MPNST, 2) to genomically characterize banked samples, and 3) increase availability of these tissues to the research community.
 This project will improve access to tissue as a core tool to support discovery of new therapeutics for NF1 patients.

 Historical NTAP-funded Open Proposal Projects: